IsWladi/Gittory/README.md

 ```
 - For more documentation, see the neovim help `:help gittory-docs`

+## Usage
+With the default configuration, simply open NeoVim.
+Gittory will automatically and efficiently set your current working directory (CWD) to your project's .git/ folder, requiring no additional action on your part.
-## Plugin commands
+### Plugin commands
-`:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = true`).
+- `:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = true`).

-`:GittoryDesactivate` Desactivates Gittory and sets the initial path where Neovim was opened.
+- `:GittoryDesactivate` Sets the initial path where Neovim was opened.

 ## Contributing
 If you would like to contribute to the development of Gittory, you can do so by submitting a pull request or opening an issue on the project’s GitHub repository.